banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

 Now we have category 2, 6 lefts.
 As a result, $z(\delta(A)) + z(\delta(B))$ $\ge$ $z(\delta(A - B)) + z(\delta(B - A))$.

-As a summary, both following are true.
+As a summary, both followings are true.

 1. $z(\delta(A)) + z(\delta(B))$ $\ge$ $z(\delta(A \cup B)) + z(\delta(A \cap B))$
 2. $z(\delta(A)) + z(\delta(B))$ $\ge$ $z(\delta(A - B)) + z(\delta(B - A))$